Workshops & events

 The City Farm will be a place for food production, farmers markets, community participation, education, innovation and collaboration.
 Features will include:

 - growing fresh seasonal fruit and vegetables year round

 - minimising waste to landfill and maximising organic growing principles

-- inspire and educate residents on how to grow their own food
+- inspiring and educating locals on how to grow their own food

 The story so far

-The City was first approached in 2009 by Sydney City Farm, a not-for-profit organisation, about finding a suitable site within the local area to incorporate a city farm.
+The City was first approached in 2009 by a not-for-profit community organisation, now called City Farm Lovers Sydney, about finding a suitable site within the local area to incorporate a city farm.

-A feasibility study was carried out to determine the best locations for a farm in the local area.
-Three public consultation workshops took place in 2010 to allow the local community to contribute feedback.
-In late 2011 the feasibility study was presented to the Council when it was given the green light.
+In 2010, a feasibility study was carried out to determine the best locations for a farm in the local area.
+This included 3 public consultation workshops for local community feedback, and in 2011 the feasibility study was endorsed by Council.